demery12/demery12.github.io/README.md

-# A text walkthrough of some of my work
+# A text walk-through of some of my work